Euclidean domains with no multiplicative norms

 \begin{lemma} If $R$ is an integral domain and $p\in R-\{0\}$, then $R[x,y]/(xy-p)$ is an integral domain. \end{lemma} \begin{proof} Use the standard leading terms argument, under the $\Z$-grading. \end{proof}

-Hereafter, we will refer to integral domains just as \emph{domains}.
-Continue to assume that $R$ is a domain and that $p\neq 0$.
-Rather than handling cosets in the ring $R[x,y]/(xy-p)$, it is often more convenient to work with the isomorphic ring
+Hereafter, we will refer to integral domains just as \emph{domains}, and we will continue to assume that $R$ is a domain and that $p\neq 0$.
+The ring $R$ is naturally isomorphic to a subring of $R[x,y]/(xy-p)$.
+Thus, we find it convenient to change notation and work with the isomorphic ring